Project 1: What’s in a Name?

 Note

-You will recieve feedback and/or coaching notes in the form of a GitHub issue.
-You will need to address the feedback, re-render and resubmit the project, and mark the GitHub issue as closed.
+If you submit before the due date, you will recieve feedback and/or coaching notes.
+You will need to address the feedback, re-render and resubmit the project.

 Resubmission: